mattmartini/App-ActiveIPs/Roadmap.md

   - v2.0 - IPv6

 3.
-  - v3.0 - Parallel Pings via child processes
+  - v3.0 - Parallel Pings via child processes  (number of processors)

-?? cache  for seen devices
+?? cache  for seen devices - added cached to front of list to scan first. report on cached no longer pingable, option to clear cache (auto clear after time).

 ?? filter

+fallback to pure perl if fping is not available. (warning on degraded performance) or do we need fping?